neeraj-somani/AWS_cert/june2021/adcan/CloudWatch.md

   - percentile -- states relative standing of a value in a dataset, and it helps in removing outliers. eg: p95, p97.5
 - Certain AWS metrics allow aggregation across dimensions, for example CPUUtilization by instance type. but doesn't include ALL EC2 type and Not allowed in Cutom metrics

-### Cloudwatch Logs
-- CloudWatch Logs is a service which can accept logging data, store it and monitor it.
-- CloudWatch Logs is a public service and can also be utilised in an on-premises environment and even from other public cloud platforms.
-- This easily integrate with AWS services like - EC2, VPC Flow Logs, Lambda, CloudTrail, R53, and more
-- Can generate metrics based on logs - can perform metric filter actions
-- Its a regional service
-- Few terminologies
-  - Log events - contains timestamp and message
-  - Log Streams - log events are stored in it, Log stream is a sequence of log events from the same source
-  - Log Groups - contains multiple log streams from the same source for the same type of logging but at different intervals.
-    - Under log groups, configuration settings can also be defined. like, retention period, permissions, metric filters

 ### CloudWatch Architecture
 - provide services to Ingestion, storage and management of metrics
 - Public service -- public space AWS endpoints.
 Meaning, it can be accessible from AWS and on-premises environments.